qzzhong/QingzhaoZhong.github.io/_teaching/2014-spring-teaching-1.md

 collection: teaching
 type: "Assistant Teacher"
 permalink: /teaching/2014-spring-teaching-1
-venue: ", School of Data Science, Fudan University"
+venue: "School of Data Science, Fudan University"
 date: 2024-01-01
 location: "Shanghai, China"
 ---

-In this experience, I served as a TA for the following courses at FDU:
+In this experience, I served as a TA for the following courses at FDU.

 Fall 2023, Financial Econometrics